• Understand

 Because sustainability is a major challenge for all kinds of programs, we developed the PSAT in 2010 to provide practitioners and evaluators a tool to assess the sustainability of a wide range of programs.
 The online tool has been used over 5,000 times to assess different types of programs around the world, 13% of which have been a clinical or behavioral health practice.
 Yet we found that some of the PSAT language that is common in public health did not translate well to clinical care.
 In comparison to public health programs, clinical care is:

-• Dependent on clinical and frontline staff, and less so on external stakeholders
+- Dependent on clinical and frontline staff, and less so on external partners

 The CSAT was designed to address these differences and measure sustainability factors specific to clinical care.
 To develop the tool, we reviewed the clinical sustainability literature and our prior work designing the PSAT.
 We also used a Concept Mapping process to define the conceptual structure of clinical sustainability, incorporating the input of 42 experts in implementation research and clinical medicine.